sjackman/white-spruce-organelles-paper/white-spruce-organelles.md

 ------------------------------------------------------------

 The mitochondrial genome was assembled into 38 scaffolds (132 contigs) with a scaffold N50 of 369 kbp (contig N50 of 102 kbp).
 The largest scaffold is 1222 kbp.
 The assembly metrics are shown in Table\ 1.

+The scaffolds were aligned to the NCBI nucleotide (nt) database using BLAST.
+Of the 38 scaffolds, 26 scaffolds align to mitochondrial genomes, 3 small scaffolds (<10 kbp) align to *Picea glauca* mRNA clones and BAC sequences, 7 small scaffolds (<10 kbp) had no significant hits, and 2 small scaffolds (<5 kbp) align to cloning vectors.
+These last two scaffolds were removed from the assembly.

 The mitochondrial genome contains 101 protein coding (mRNA) genes, 46 transfer RNA (tRNA) genes and 8 ribosomal RNA (rRNA) genes, shown in Figure\ 2.
 The coding genes compose 72 kbp (1.2%) of the genome, shown in Figure\ 3.
 The 101 protein-coding genes encode 50 distinct genes.
 The 46 tRNA genes are found in 29 distinct species for 18 amino acids.